cysouw/diathesis/text/c03_summaryDia.md

 ## Promoted object exchanges ~~[Ø › OBJ › PBJ]~~

-A ~~promoted object exchange~~ is a diathesis in which a new object is introduced, while at the same time an existing object is demoted.
+A ~~promoted object exchange~~ is a chained diathesis in which a new object is introduced, while at the same time an existing object is demoted.
+The combination of these two changes is an overall promotion.
 For details on the definition see [@sec:intro-object-exchange].
 The newly introduced object is always a component part (meronym) of the original encompassing object (holonym).

 ### *Teil/weg-Objekttausch* {#sec:summary-teil-weg}

 The unmarked ~~Teil/weg-Objekttausch~~ diathesis (full discussion in [@sec:prepositions-partitive-free]) is a chained diathesis.
-A new accusative object is introduced and the erstwhile object is demoted to an obligatory *aus* or *von* prepositional phrase.
+A new role is introduced, marked as accusative, and the erstwhile role marked as accusative is demoted to an obligatory *aus* or *von* prepositional phrase.
 These two remappings are tightly intertwined and have to occur together.
-Crucially for the *Teil/weg-Objekttausch* diathesis, the new accusative role is a part of the old role (hence *Teil* in the German name).
+Crucially, the new accusative role is a part of the old accusative role (hence *Teil* in the German name).
 Additionally, this construction is used to express that something is removed as a result of an action (hence *weg* in the German name).
 An example is shown in [@next] with the verb *waschen* 'to wash'.
 This verb can be used with an accusative argument describing the role of the washee, here *Hose* 'trousers' [@next a].
 Alternatively, a different role can be introduced as accusative, here *Fleck* 'stain' [@next b].
 This new accusative role is necessarily a component part of the former accusative.
 In this usage, a directional location *aus meiner Hose* 'from my trousers' is obligatory present in the sentence [@next c].
-This obligatory location represents the former accusative, i.e. the washee.
+This obligatory location represents the former accusative role, i.e. the washee.
 Semantically, the new object (*Fleck*) is a part that is removed from the encompassing old object (*Hose*).

 ::: ex
 a.
 Ich wasche meine Hose.